JGarnica22/PSlab/Dorothea/README.md

   1. rlog normalized counts and differntial expression from RNAseq analysis, or at least the raw counts. <br/>
   2. Regulon for the species of the sample (human or mouse) as Rdata or csv. <br/>
 <br/>
-As you run the script you will need to indicate:
+As you run the script you will need to indicate:<br/>
   1.The name of the required files.
 When indicating DE_matrix, you need to choose which comparison in case more than one sample or <br/>
-  condition is present.
-In case
+  condition is present.<br/>
-  2. Populations or conditions of your analysis
+  2. Populations or conditions of your analysis<br/>
-  3. Confidence you want to use to do your analysis (only A, or only A,B,C, etc)
+  3. Confidence you want to use to do your analysis (only A, or only A,B,C, etc)<br/>